rofayda22/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

 * :ref:`AB_Event_Types`

-The descriptions that follow include what each event type represents, the system component it originates from, and what member fields the ``context`` and ``event`` dict fields contain.
+The descriptions that follow include what each Event represents, the system component it originates from, and what member fields the ``context`` and ``event`` dict fields contain.